inspectorsherlock/Threads_App/README.md

   <h3 align="center">Full stack Threads Clone</h3>

-Link to see demo of the Threads application can be seen here: https://threads-app-gamma-three.vercel.app/
+Link to see demo of the Threads application can be seen here (requires registration sign-in): https://threads-app-gamma-three.vercel.app/

 ## <a name="introduction">🤖 Introduction</a>